bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 - it's not modular
 - it's not compatible to the CodeWars testing framework

-Another variant, which uses `hspec` and random tests could be written as
+Another variant, which uses Hspec and random tests could be written as

 ```haskell
 main = do